outsinre/github-api/README.md

          -v, --verbose       Print debug info.

-         --strict-filter     When checking if a CE PR is synced to EE or not, more strict filters are applied
+         --strict-filter     When checking if a CE PR is synced to EE, more strict filters are applied.

          --bulk N            Number of jobs ran concurrency.
-Default is 5.
+Default is '5'.
                              Adjust this value to your CPU cores.

+         --safe-mode         When checking if a CE PR is synced to EE, check one by one.
+This overrides '--bulk'.

-         verify-prs --org-repo kong/kong-ee --base-commit 3.4.2.0 --head-commit 3.4.2.1 [--strict-filter] [--bulk 5] [-v]
+         verify-prs --org-repo kong/kong-ee --base-commit 3.4.2.0 --head-commit 3.4.2.1 [--strict-filter] [--bulk 5] [--safe-mode] [-v]

          ORG_REPO=kong/kong-ee BASE_COMMIT=3.4.2.0 HEAD_COMMIT=3.4.2.1 verify-prs